General Studies Program

 General Requirements for Completion and Graduation

-- Completion of The Ambrose Experience (UNI 101) (non-credit, compulsory during first 30 credits)
+- Completion of The Ambrose Experience (UNI 101) (non-credit, mandatory during one of the first two semesters of study)

 - Completion of a total of 90 credits (as outlined above)